pippim/pippim.github.io/programs/tim-ta.md

 <a id="hdr12"></a>
 <div class='hdr-bar'>  <a href='#'>Top</a>  <a href="#hdr11">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr13">Skip</a></div>

-# Running timer in popup Window
+# Running Project Timers in a Popup Window

+On large monitors, or on multiple-monitor systems, you can run Project Task Timers in a popup window.
+The smaller popup window can then be mostly covered up by other working windows.

+When the smaller popup window sounds an alarm it will move above the other working windows.

+## Browser Permissions

-Go to Firefox settings:
+In order to allow popup windows, go to Firefox settings:

 {% include image.html src="/assets/img/tim-ta/pippim website allow popups.png"
    alt="Tim-ta Under Construction.png"